Logo

-Rayne Dakota Prescott was born on July 29,1993 and is an American football quarterback for the Dallas Cowboys of the National Football League.
+Rayne Dakota Prescott is an American professional football quarterback for the Dallas Cowboys of the National Football League.

 2.

-Dak Prescott played college football at Mississippi State, where he twice received first-team All-SEC honors, and was selected by the Cowboys in the fourth round of the 2016 NFL Draft.
+Dak Prescott played college football for the Mississippi State Bulldogs, twice earning first-team All-SEC honors, and was selected by the Cowboys in the fourth round of the 2016 NFL draft.

 3.

-Dak Prescott went on to lead the Cowboys to the top seed of the National Football Conference and set several rookie quarterback records, earning him Offensive Rookie of the Year.
+Dak Prescott went on to lead the Cowboys to the conference top seed and set several rookie quarterback records, earning him Offensive Rookie of the Year.

 4.

-Dak Prescott has since led the Cowboys to two additional division titles and made two Pro Bowl appearances.
+Dak Prescott has led the Cowboys to a total of four division titles and made three Pro Bowl appearances.

 5.